Intro background

 How We Do It

 Separating all the materials in the waste stream to avoid landfilling is a complicated operation handled at the Sunnyvale Materials Recovery and Transfer (SMaRT®) Station.
-While we have many systems in place to recover as much material as possible out of the waste stream, the more you do at home and at work to clean and separate recyclables and compostable material from other trash can help move more material straight to the final destination, saving tax dollars while helping to reach our goals.
+While we have many systems in place to recover as much material as possible out of the waste stream, the more you do at home and at work to clean and separate recyclables and compostable material from other trash, the more material you can move straight to the final destination, saving tax dollars while helping to reach our goals.

 Sunnyvale has a SMART system, which separates all materials for the waste stream to save tax dollars and reduce greenhouse gases.